 1/4 teaspoon of Pandan flavor essence or 2 tablespoons of Pandan leaves juice or green food coloring (Optional)

 150ml of gula Melaka, diced into 5-cent big

 120 gram of desiccated white coconut

 1) Bring a pot of water to a boil on medium heat.
 Boil sweet potato till soft.
 Drain and place in a large mixing bowl.
 Finely mashed.

 2) Add glutinous rice flour, rice flour, salt and oil into mashed sweet potato.
 Add in water in batches.
 Get your child to help adding it a little at a time with a tablespoon while you knead till a soft and non-sticking dough is formed.

 3) If you choose to make this ondeh-ondeh in green, add the green essence or colouring and continue kneading till well combined with the entire dough.

-4) Place a 50-cent big of dough in your palm and roll into a ball (I’ve gotten my girl to help un this part).
+4) Place a 50-cent big of dough in your palm and roll into a ball.
 Then flatten the ball and make a well in the centre with your finger tips.
 Fill a dice of gula Melaka in the well, pinch the opening together to seal it, and then, roll into a ball again.

 Enjoy the bonding moment with your child(ren) and repeat step with the rest of the dough.

 5) Bring a large pot of water to a boil on high heat.
 Place ondeh-ondeh balls into the boiling water, one by one.
 Reduce heat to medium-low fire, simmer the balls till float up once they are cooked.
 Stir the balls occasionally to avoid sticking.

 8) Place slightly cooled Ondeh-Ondeh balls into a bowl of desiccated coconut and gently coat the entire balls.
 Best served warm and enjoy the oozing sweet sensation of gula Melaka filling in your bites!

 Tips: To yield bouncy and moist dough, adding of sufficient amount of water during the kneading is important.
 Use warm water, if possible.

 * Green food coloring or pandan essence can be replaced with natural pandan leaves juice.
 Blend leaves to extract 2 tablespoons of its juice for use.